 Do not take CITALOPRAM AN to treat any other complaints unless your doctor tells you to.

 Do not stop taking CITALOPRAM AN, or lower the dosage, without checking with your doctor.

 Do not let yourself run out of medicine over the weekend or on holidays.
 Suddenly stopping CITALOPRAM AN may cause unwanted discontinuation symptoms such as dizziness, headache and nausea.
 Your doctor will tell you when and how CITALOPRAM AN should be discontinued.
 Your doctor will gradually reduce the amount you are using, usually over a period of one to two weeks, before stopping completely.

 Things to be careful of

 Be careful driving or operating machinery until you know how CITALOPRAM AN affect you.
 It may cause nausea, fatigue and dizziness in some people, especially early in the treatment.

-If you have any of these symptoms, do not drive, operate machinery, or do anything else that could be dangerous.
+If you have any of these symptoms, do not drive, operate machinery, or do anything else

 Avoid alcohol while you are taking this medicine.
 It is not advisable to drink alcohol while you are being treated for depression.

 All medicines may have some unwanted side effects.
 Sometimes they are serious, but most of the time they are not.
 Your doctor has weighed the risks of using this medicine against the benefits he/she expects it will have for you.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking CITALOPRAM AN.
 It helps most people with depression, but it may have unwanted side effects in a few people.